Opposite of SOME – 35 Antonyms With Sentence Examples

 None She has some artistic talent She has none artistic talent

-READ: Opposite of EXCITE - 35 Antonyms With Sentence Examples
+READ: Opposite of RENEWABLE - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of SOME